thehimel/myreads-a-book-tracking-app--react/README.md

 The project is developed for the final assessment project for Udacity's React Fundamentals course.
 I found it very interesting while developing the project.

+## Features
+- Allows the user to select and categorize books that the user has read, is currently reading, or want to read.
+- By clicking on the add button, the user can search the desired books and add to the respective shelf.
+- The app updates all the changes automatically by synchronizing with the backend server.
+- The defined category is also reflected in the search result if the book in the search result exists in the shelf.

 ## Getting Started

 * install all project dependencies with `npm install`